ianstormtaylor/slate/docs/concepts/06-editor.md

 The `operations` property contains all of the operations that have been applied since the last "change" was flushed.
 (Since Slate batches operations up into ticks of the event loop.)

-The `marks` property stores formatting that is attached to the cursor when it is not the same as the formatting at the current selection.
-For example, when your cursor is in a plain text mode and you set a `bold` mark but you haven't typed anything yet.
-If `marks` is `null`, it means the formatting will be taken from the current selection.
+The `marks` property stores formatting to be applied when the editor inserts text.
+If `marks` is `null`, the formatting will be taken from the current selection.

 ## Overriding Behaviors